Fairgreen International School, The Sustainable City, Dubailand – The Review

 Throughout their educational journey with us our children are enveloped within a culture of extraordinary care.

 Above all, innovation and creativity are the non-negotiables – all our children at Fairgreen International School are encouraged to be courageous and will be inspired to think differently.”

-The fee structure for Fairgreen International School surprisingly bucks the trend for new ultra-premium schools pitching fees beyond 100,000 DHS.
+The fee structure for Fairgreen International School surprisingly bucks the trend for new ultra-premium schools which are pitching fees beyond 100,000 DHS.

 Given the facilities and offer, whilst clearly a fee structure that will not be affordable for many parents, our view is that the value offer here, if delivered as planned, is high.